Blepharoplasty Eyelid Surgery

 The first and most important factor in deciding what needs to be done is to understand each person’s goals.
 Are they wanting to appear less tired, younger, more masculine, more feminine, slimmer, brighter or achieve a perceived, subtle change in ethnicity between Occidental, Eurasian, and Asian?
 Do they find their eyes too bulgy or too squinty?
 Are they seeking change in just the upper or lower eyelids or in all four?

 In general, compared to the female eyelid, the male upper eyelid should be left relatively fuller, heavier, and with slightly greater skin redundancy.
-Raising the eyelid crease (break point) and over-sculpting the upper eyelid are sure ways to feminize the male eyelid and face.
+Raising the eyelid crease (breakpoint) and over-sculpting the upper eyelid are sure ways to feminize the male eyelid and face.
 Heavy brow fat, skin, and muscle should generally not be left hanging out toward the ear, but in a female eyelid, this area is usually much more tightly sculpted.
 These rules, however, can be purposefully bent or broken, if a person wishes to gently soften an overly hard male face or bring strength to an overly effeminate woman’s face.

 DESIRED DURATION OF EFFECT

 Eyelid surgery needs to be appropriate in the context of other aging changes in the face.
 Nobody wants a 20-year-old’s eyelids on a 70-year-old face.
-So, overall facial structure and features must be considered as well as a person’s plans (or lack thereof) for other rejuvenative procedures.
+So, overall facial structure and features must be considered as well as a person’s plans (or lack thereof) for other rejuvenating procedures.

 In contrast to what most people immediately think, a younger eyelid is a fuller and less sculpted, but without hanging bags and sags.
 A more mature eyelid is often more defined, more sculpted, and a little line around more mature eyes is often desirable, providing a natural, relaxed, and happy appearance.

 Race is an extremely important consideration.
 Although populations have obviously mixed considerably, there remain subtle, but important differences in the contour, weight, and shape of upper eyelids among African Americans, Southern Europeans, Celts, Native American Indians / Central and South Americans, Arabs, Asian Indians, Eurasians, and Asians.
 Asians, in particular, deserve special mention since variations in upper eyelid crease position, size, and type can be profoundly important.
 In the vast majority of cases, people do not want to become “westernized” or “Americanized,” but simply reverse some of the changes they’ve undergone over the years.
 If a true change is desired, we find most often that people of rich ethnic backgrounds most desire to approximate paragons of handsomeness or beauty in their own culture and race.
-They are not looking for a “cookie cutter” stereotyped solution.
+They are not looking for a “cookie-cutter” stereotyped solution.

 The single most important factor in determining whether similar eyelid surgery is conducted on both eyes is pre-existing facial asymmetry.
 Often, people will have one eye farther forward or lower than the other.
 There may be differences in upper eyelid height, in cheek projection, eyebrow position, or skin changes from having one side of the face always turned toward the sun (a hazard in some occupations).
-If asymmetries are not recognized before blepharoplasty and eyelid surgery appropriately adjusted, then asymmetries will be more apparent afterwards, when the visually distracting extra eyelid skin and bags have been removed.
+If asymmetries are not recognized before blepharoplasty and eyelid surgery appropriately adjusted, then asymmetries will be more apparent afterward, when the visually distracting extra eyelid skin and bags have been removed.
 Careful planning can minimize the perception of asymmetry after surgery.